apollographql/apollo-client-devtools/README.md

 ===
 This project contains the Apollo Client Devtools chrome extension.

-Use of the devtools requires at least `apollo-client@0.5.18`, and if you're using React, it's best with `react-apollo@0.7.1`.
+Use of the devtools requires at least `apollo-client@0.5.18`.
+React integration (showing component names in the queries tab) requires `react-apollo@0.7.1`.

 You can install the extension via the Chrome Webstore.
 While your app is in dev mode, the devtools will appear as an "Apollo" tab in your chrome inspector.
-The tools will not appear in production unless you specify this flag in apollo-client... [glasser]?
+To enable the devtools in your app even in production, pass `connectToDevTools: true` to the ApolloClient constructor in your app.
+Pass `connectToDevTools: false` if you never want to enable the devtools.

 Installation